United Kingdom in the Soviet–Afghan War: Consequences

 In the subsequent aftermath of 9/11 there was controversy with the fact that Britain had been involved in training and arming the Mujahideen, and from which some officers went on to command senior positions in the Taliban and Al Qaeda and also helped shelter Bin Laden.
 There was also the issue of the many hundreds of Blowpipe launchers and missiles being found in Taliban hands, some being unearthed as late as 2005.
 The US had launched an even bigger $10 million campaign Operation MIAS to buy back the Stinger missiles from the Mujahideen but this failed.
 Most of the British trained Mujahideen however were loyal to Massoud and continued to fight with the Northern alliance against the Taliban.
 Most of the blame lay on the US after they had given Hekmatyar's group (who Osama bin Laden served under) $600 million during the conflict.
 Hekmatyar himself would occasionally give support to Al Qaeda and the Taliban and the US subsequently put him on its designated terrorist list in 2003.
 Hekmatyar would even organise attacks on NATO troops.
 Although Britain had provided little support to Hekmatyar during the war, Whitehall officials had met with him twice in the 1980s, including Thatcher.

 Since its establishment of the 'increment' during the war MI6 continued to use this in the 1990s with both SAS and SBS providing small detachments.
 Coordination and tasking would be routed through a fourth ministry of defense adviser typically an SAS officer with the rank of Lieutenant Colonel designated MODA/SO who joined other Ministry of Defense Advisers in the Secretariat.

 The war itself had had the bonus for the British getting their hands on or the ability to study and acquire knowledge of a large range of Soviet equipment – this being from the latest AK-74 rifle series, tanks to avionics in helicopters.
 These would prove useful in the coming First Gulf War – the Iraqis using mostly bought Soviet equipment.
 The British were able to pass on the knowledge to their allies and both were able to know what they were up against in terms of firepower and equipment.

 Legacy

+Philip Sessarego (using the pen name "Tom Carew") a former soldier wrote an account of his military experiences in the Soviet–Afghan War entitled Jihad! – The Secret War in Afghanistan, which was published in 2000.
+Although he was part of a team that went to Afghanistan to train the Mujahedeen, his claims about being in the SAS, were proved false however during a BBC investigation, and the book was subsequently withdrawn.

 Scottish journalist and author John Fullerton who was a 'contract labourer' for MI6, in the role of head agent on the Afghan-Pakistan frontier during the war – used his experience which formed the novel Spy Game.